Elizabeth Pantley’s Potty Training Tips part two: Poo Problems

 • After being used to the squashed sensation of stool coming out into a nappy, the feeling of letting it loose into the air is unsettling and strange.

-• A child is used to standing or moving during BMs and sitting still on the potty is an uncomfortable change of routine.
+• A child is used to standing or moving during bowel movements, and sitting still on the potty is an uncomfortable change of routine.

-• Your child thinks the stool is part of him and doesn’t understand why he should flush it away.
+• Your child thinks the poo is part of him and doesn’t understand why he should flush it away.

 • A bad experience, such as being splashed on the bottom with urine or water during a movement, or having a messy accident, causes a child to avoid having it happen again.